 The Yamaha NS-555 floor standing speaker was designed specifically for use as part of a home theater system.
 Nonetheless, it has a fine musical presence that makes it a good choice for someone who wants a full-range speaker for listening to digital or turntable music.
 It shares a common heritage with the legendary Yamaha NS-10 and NS-10M which have been recording studio staples for decades.
 They’re used as reference monitors to judge mix quality as it will be reproduced by a standard set of good quality, neutral sounding consumer stereo speakers.
-For other products in this category, we invite you to see our best floor standing speakers guide, which offers side-by-side comparisons and objective reviews.
-The Yamaha NS-555 is no longer part of this guide, as it is now over ten years old, but it remains a solid set of speakers if you find it for a bargain price online.
+We no longer review stand alone speaker sets, but do have a guide to the best soundbars if you need more audio advice.

 The ultimate test for a speaker system is how it sounds.
 Regrettably, there is no specification that can accurately predict that, but frequency response is a good place to start.
 It tells us how close a speaker can come to reproducing the full spectrum of human hearing.